ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    2. Providing feedback to senders so they can monitor authentication and judge threats

+Kucherawy (ed), et al.  Expires 21 September 2020               [Page 4]

+Internet-Draft                  DMARCbis                      March 2020

    The basic outline of DMARC is as follows:

-Kucherawy (ed) & Zwicky Expires 11 September 2020               [Page 4]

-Internet-Draft                  DMARCbis                      March 2020

    1. Domain Owners publish policy assertions about domains via the DNS.